waka93/PixivDownloader/README.md

 #### Create A New Object

 Construct a new pixiv object.
-Ignore username and password if you want use refresh token to login
+Ignore username and password if you want use refresh token to login.

 ```python
 pixiv = Pixiv(username=USERNAME, password=PASSWORD)